netgen/ezplatform-sylius/README.md

 If using legacy administration interface, login with Sylius users will not work, since legacy administration interface does not use Symfony security component.
 You will need to use standard eZ Publish users to login.

+Currently, only Sylius 1.0 alpha2 is supported, since later versions require Symfony 3.2, while eZ Platform only works with Symfony 2.8.

 ## Installation instructions

 Run the following instructions to install the integration.
 This will first install Sylius, then install eZ Platform, and finally connect the admin users from Sylius and eZ Platform together.